Reach Consumers via Search Engine Optimization

 Utilizing Images

 Images can be powerful sources of SEO scores.
 Using alt text on images gives search crawlers keywords to index the images.
-Further, it increases the site’s accessibility for people with visual impairment.
+Furthermore, it enhances the site’s accessibility for individuals with visual impairments.

-Naming files with generic names like “Image1.jpeg” will stop those images from being crawled and indexed.
+Naming files with generic names, such as “Image1.jpeg”, will prevent those images from being crawled and indexed.
 Make the title relevant to your content.

 Responsive Design

-Responsive design modifies a site’s layout to adapt to the platform it’s being viewed on.
+Responsive design adjusts a site’s layout to accommodate the platform on which it’s viewed.
 Google indexing includes a signal to boost a site with a responsive design.
-It also contains tools to check for mobile-friendliness, like the Google search console.
+It also contains tools to check for mobile-friendliness, such as the Google Search Console.

-Apart from the incentive of a higher SEO score, having a responsive design makes for a better user experience.
-A user will likely leave to find a better site if they try to view a site on their phone only to get minuscule text and scroll bars.
+Apart from the incentive of a higher SEO score, a responsive design improves the user experience.
+A user will likely leave if they try to view a site on their phone and only get minuscule text and scroll bars.

 Metadata

-• Metadata is an HTML tag readable by a web browser and search engine crawlers.
-It’s not viewable to site visitors without the use of developer tools.
-Some search engines have technical requirements involving metadata (like Google requiring that Googlebot isn’t blocked).
-Apart from technical minimums, metadata has properties that can help crawlers index a site and thus boost its index rating.
+- Metadata is an HTML tag that is readable by web browsers and search engine crawlers.
+It’s not viewable to site visitors without developer tools.
+Some search engines have technical requirements involving metadata (such as Google’s requirement that Googlebot isn’t blocked).
+Apart from technical minimums, metadata has properties that can help crawlers index a site, thereby boosting its search engine ranking.

-This is a deprecated tag that used to be used to index pages.
-Instead, crawlers pay attention to keywords in the content.
+This is a deprecated tag that was used to index pages.
+Instead, crawlers focus on keywords within the content. - Viewport tag

 A tag that determines which search engine crawlers should index your page.
 Many crawler bots are assigned to different search engines.